R0drigo-0/Detail_Book_Image_No_OCR/README.md

 # Details of a book image without OCR
 Counting characters, words and lines of a text in an image of a book page with poor lighting and shadows.
+### Preprocessing:
+1. Image acquisition.
+2. Background removal.
+3. Image binarization.
+4. Filtering to remove noise and join isolated points.

+### Counting:
+1. Labeling of connected regions (characters).
+2. Calculation of the area of each region.
+3. Definition of an area threshold for counting characters.
+4. Counting words and lines from the characters.

 ## Before & After Processing
 <div align="center">